• Jump To … +

 parfor_cb_stack = []

-statements with async members must call this function at all exit paths to make sure that code following the if
+The current_callback is the function to call upon exiting the current asynchronous block.
+For example, if statements with async members must call this function at all exit paths to make sure that code following the if block is executed.
+For example, in:

-if flag wait for x from y() else x = 2
+wait for x from y()

-statement needs to execute this callback somehow, even if it's just as a function call (like for the else
+The if block will need to wrap print x in a callback function.
+Every branch of the if statement needs to execute this callback somehow, even if it's just as a function call (like for the else block).

 Callbacks get unique names throughout the file.